SociallyCompute/Global-Consent-Manager/README.md

  ### Installation: npm

- 3. Install Global-Consent-Cookie-Sandbox in its directory:
+ 3. Install Global-Consent-Manager in its directory:
  ```
  npm install
  ```